Markanito/VATSIM-Discord-Bot/README.md

         "LJMB",
     }
    ```
-8. Enter ATC Callsigns in `callsign_prefix.json`
+8. Enter ATC Callsigns in `bot_config/callsign_prefix.json`
    ```py
     [
         "LDZO",
         "LYBA",
     }
    ```
-9. Run your bot by runing `python3.10 bot.py` (_If you are running bot on Linux based server make sure you run it as root user or you may encounter errors with commands_)
+9. Run your bot by runing `python3.10 bot.py`
+10. Invite your bot to your server and have fun!

 <p align="right">(<a href="#top">back to top</a>)</p>